Appliance Service Technician students disassembling units and working on parts at Herzing College Toronto

 Students use the latest electronic diagnostic techniques and tools to identify appliance issues.

 Students learn how to take apart and reassemble all major home appliances.
 This helps you understand how parts go together, and how to find and fix common problems.

-Students learn how to safety move and position units, and the basic plumbing and electrical aspects related to installation.
+Students learn how to safely move and position units, and the basic plumbing and electrical aspects related to installation.

 Instructors start with very basic skills and slowly build up your abilities and confidence throughout the course.
 Through simulations, training labs, and hands-on practice, every student has the opportunity to succeed.

-Graduates of our electric and gas appliance programs get hired by local businesses and national companies including:
+Graduates of our electric and gas appliance programs get hired by companies like:

-Q 7: Is there demand for appliance technicians in Ontario?
+Is there demand for appliance service technicians in Ontario?